 Foreign exchange (FX) risk is a challenge for small businesses dealing with international transactions.
-Currency fluctuations can directly impact profits, cash flow, and financial stability.
-Whether you're buying from overseas suppliers, selling to foreign customers, or working across multiple currencies, understanding and managing FX risk is critical.
+Currency fluctuations directly affect profits, cash flow, and financial stability.
+Whether you’re buying from overseas suppliers, selling to foreign customers, or working across multiple currencies, FX risk is worth understanding before it costs you.

 Key Takeaways: